Allison T40: Design and development

 Testing of the XT40 began on 4 June 1948.
 There was a vibration problem in the reduction gearbox due to the coincidence of tooth-meshing frequencies which required a redesign.
 The de-coupling system, designed to disconnect a power section in the event of failure worked successfully.
 During a run in a test cell one power section developed a major oil leak and an attempt to shut it down failed because the engine carried on running on the leaking oil.
 After many attempts to shut it down the offending power section could only be shut down by destroying the compressor with debris thrown down the intake, proving the de-coupling system.

 First flight test of the T40 was in the Convair XP5Y flying boat on 18 April 1950 fitted with four T40-A-4 developing 5,250 shp.
 Service use of the T40 revealed problems with integrity of the propellers and gearboxes with at least one instance each of a propeller breaking free and a gearbox separation.
 One unusual problem was discovered during ground running of the Republic XF-84H Thunderscreech turboprop powered fighter; the special transonic 3-bladed single propeller set up harmonics that proved to be harmful to humans within a certain distance from the aircraft.

-The major problems of the T40 included gearbox failures, and the propeller control system which used 25 vacuum tubes, and was far from reliable.
+The major problems of the T40 included gearbox failures, and the propeller control system (all the engine accessories were powered by a vacuum system which used 25 hoses), and the engine was far from reliable.
 As the individual power plants were clutched into the gearbox, it was intended in most instances that the aircraft could cruise on one half of the engine and only engage the second power-section when there was need.
 In practice the system did not work well.
 Failure to recognize that one of the T38s had failed, and its compressor was devouring power produced by the other section, led to the loss of the first prototype Douglas XA2D-1 and its pilot on 14 December 1950.